mollygilbert389/react-ts/README.md

     * include header
     * footer
 10. Clean up code
+11. figure out values questions

 Subtasks:
 * check out what rest is in hasura -> you can create endpoints in hasura that use graphql to call

-TUESDAY TO DO:
-* to JS practice questions
-* code rate limiter
-* code trello
-* figure out values questions
-* create another empty environment
-* figure out .editorconfig file
-* Reread mgmt interview STAR Qs

 WEDNESDAY TO-DO:
+1. code rate limiter
-1. Code (Morning)
+2. Code (Morning)
-2. Add a component
+3. Add a component
-3. Review algo solutions
+4. Review algo solutions
-4. Practice JS questions
+5. Practice JS questions
-5. Watch a whiteboarding interview
+6. Watch a whiteboarding youtube
-6. Wish mom a happy birthday
+7. Review values and update - check with Lukasz on the values
+8. create another empty environment

 THURSDAY TO DO:
 1. make sure environment is running as it should
 2. review STAR questions & make sure questions are good for interviewer
 3. make another component
+4. Review features you recently worked on

 BREAK:
 4. review values